phyletica/lab-protocols/3RAD-protocol.md

     2. Carefully pipette ETOH from tube.
     3. Repeat once.
     4. Use toothpick to remove remaining drops of ETOH and let stand until no ETOH remains.
-7. Re-suspend in initial volume of TLE Buffer
+7. Re-suspend in initial volume of [TLE Buffer Solution](tle.md)
+- Note: Maybe suspend this in smaller volume?

 ### 3. One Cycle PCR With iTru5-8N Primer
 ##### Reagents